TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 ### **Standalone Rechargeable Battery + Solar Capable Recharge Approach:**

 &nbsp; &nbsp; &nbsp; &nbsp;Incorporating a solar charging system alongside the onboard battery mitigates many limitations of the battery-only configuration.
-A solar panel coupled with a maximum power point tracking (MPPT) charge controller enables the device to operate for extended periods of time dependent on sunlight availability and energy demand.
+A solar panel coupled with a maximum power point tracking (MPPT), or a pulse width modulation (PWM) charge controller, enables the device to operate for extended periods of time dependent on sunlight availability and energy demand.
+Using this component would add a US $25-$90 addition to the overall cost of this subsystem, assuming the purchace of a 10A-20A rated charge controller.
 The use of the 12 V (nominal 12.8 V LiFePO₄) standard aligns with industry conventions for portable instrumentation and ensures compatibility with commonly available charge controllers and solar modules.

-&nbsp; &nbsp; &nbsp; &nbsp;This configuration enhances the device's operational autonomy, making it ideal for remote monitoring networks or long-term unattended deployments.
+&nbsp; &nbsp; &nbsp; &nbsp;This configuration enhances the device’s operational autonomy, making it ideal for remote monitoring networks or long-term unattended deployments.
 However, the addition of solar power introduces new physical and electrical complexities.
-The panel increases the system's physical footprint, potentially reducing portability.
+The panel increases the system’s physical footprint, potentially reducing portability.
 Wiring between the MPPT, battery, and system load must be carefully designed to prevent reverse current flow and cross-charging between power inputs.
 Furthermore, system cost and assembly time increase due to additional components and mounting considerations.
 Despite these drawbacks, the solar-assisted configuration offers the best endurance-to-cost ratio for long-duration field applications.
+The overall cost of this subsystem would be approximately US $200-$300 with the use of similar components found in the last solution.
+However, it adds additional costs for the solar panel and the adaptive cables for modular connections.

 <div align="center">